voxpupuli/puppet-icingaweb2/README.md

 dependent packages of modules.

 #### Manage Resources
-Icinga Web 2 resources are managed with the `icingaweb2::config::resource` defined resource.
+Icinga Web 2 resources are managed with the `icingaweb2::config::resource` defined type.
 Supported resource types are `db` and `ldap`.
 Resources are used for the internal authentication mechanism and by modules.
 Depending on the type of resource you are managing, different parameters may be required.